Conor Masterson: Club career

+Early career

-Originally from Celbridge, County Kildare, in Ireland, he played for Lucan United before making a move to Liverpool on his 16th birthday.
+Originally from Celbridge, County Kildare, in Ireland, Masterson played for Lucan United before joining Liverpool on his 16th birthday for a reported fee of €1m after being spotted playing for a Dublin & District Schoolboys League select team in 2012.

 He made his U18s debut in 2014–15.
-A Republic of Ireland youth international, Masterson captained the under-18s and was an unused sub for Liverpool in their FA Cup tie at Exeter City in January 2016.
+Masterson went on to captain the under-18s and was an unused sub for Liverpool in their FA Cup tie at Exeter City in January 2016.
 He moved to the U23s squad ahead of the 2017–18 season.

 He was named on the bench for Liverpool's UEFA Champions League 3–0 quarter final victory against Manchester City on 4 April 2018.
 He was named in Liverpool's Premier League squad for the match against Everton on 7 April 2018 and was included on the substitutes' bench.

 Masterson was released by Liverpool at the end of the 2018–19 season.

 Queens Park Rangers

 On 3 July 2019, Masterson signed a two-year deal with Queens Park Rangers.
 On 5 January 2020, he made his debut for the club in an FA Cup third round 5–1 defeat of Swansea City.
 On 18 July 2020, Masterson scored his first senior goal when he opened the scoring in an eventual 4–3 victory over Millwall.